George Forbes (scientist): Astronomical expeditions and explorations

-For the 1874 Transit of Venus, Forbes was lead astronomer at the Hawai'i sub-station, part of the larger expedition to the Sandwich Islands led by Captain George Lyon Tupman.
+For the 1874 Transit of Venus, Forbes was lead astronomer at the Hawaiʻi sub-station, part of the larger expedition to the Sandwich Islands led by Captain George Lyon Tupman.
 He returned to Scotland via Peking and St Petersburg, crossing the Gobi desert and Siberia in 1875.
 Nearly 25 years later Forbes wrote up his overland odyssey – it was a journey that few seasoned western explorers had made, much less lone travellers in their mid-20s.
 With contacts made on this journey, Forbes was able to become the only British war correspondent with the Russian army in the Russo-Turkish war of 1877, reporting for The Times.
 He received the Russian Order of St George for this work.

 He wrote and lectured widely about astronomy for professional and popular audiences.
 He predicted the existence of a trans-Neptunian planet fifty years before the discovery of Pluto.

 In 1880, George Forbes was the first to postulate the existence of trans-Neptunian planets that were somewhat similar to the hypothetical Planet Nine in the far outer Solar System.
 In his model the planet had a semi-major axis of ~300 AU, and he based locations from clustering of the aphelion distances of periodic comets.